SolidLabResearch/Challenges/how-to-manage-issues.md

 You unassign the others.
 He checks if all acceptance criteria are met and if the demo is sufficient.
-If everything is ok, the scenario/challenge gets the label "completion: approved ✅" and the issue is closed, else it gets the label "completion: changes needed 👷" and changes are needed.
+If everything is ok, the scenario/challenge gets the labels "completion: approved ✅" and "report: ongoing 👷", else it gets the label "completion: changes needed 👷" and changes are needed.

 The following only applies to helper code.